Spring & Summer Fertiliser Products

 How long do spring lawn fertilisers last?

-How do I apply fertiliser?
+How do I apply lawn fertiliser?

 - Use a spreader from a trusted company to ensure even coverage.